 This lemon raspberry muffin recipe has been tested and approved by the woman who taught me how to bake as a child!
 My grandma made them with my little cousin and immediately made another batch to share with the rest of our family!
 If that doesn't convince you that you'll love them, you'll just have to taste them for yourself!
-Another great raspberry breakfast recipe to try is this simple Raspberry Cream Cheese Danish!
+Another great raspberry breakfast recipe to try is this simple Raspberry Cream Cheese Danish.

 Jump to: